Service: Develop a high level strategic framework to guide the delivery of a site interpretation plan and experience design

 Planning a start

-To develop an interpretive plan you need to partner with a great crew.
+To develop an interpretation plan you need to partner with a great crew.
 So we did…dedicated specialists in tourism, design, multimedia development and stakeholder engagement .
 We engaged with Traditional Owners, Aboriginal organisations, the Central Land Council, Park Rangers, descendants of the Stolen Generation and other key stakeholders.
 Having gauged expectation, mined for information and explored the site we sought relief from the heat.
 The flies buzzed, the ice cold beer gurgled and we set about forming ideas, concepts, goals and timelines.

 Provoke, relate, reveal